 United States Copyright Office, Library of Congress

-Resources for Copyright, University of Delaware Library
+Research Guide to Copyright, University of Delaware Library

 Copyright Advisory Office, Columbia University

 All of the images on the Visual Resources Center's web pages are used with the permission of their respective copyright owners.
 For more information on these images, see our Image Credits.